How to buy the best pressure cooker

 Not sure if a pressure cooker is for you?
 Here are some alternatives:

-- - if you’re interested in the hands-off approach to cooking, but would prefer to not have to release pressure, these will turn out tasty stews and curries for those prepared to wait.
+- - if you’re interested in the hands-off approach to cooking, but would prefer to not have to release pressure, a slow cooker will turn out tasty stews and curries for those prepared to wait.

 - - these have the health benefits of pressure cookers, as well as the speedy cooking times.